What is Materials and Processing Technology about?

 Big Idea Body:

-This is the journey that the ākonga embark on.
+This is the journey that ākonga embark on.
 Where they develop rangatiratanga and understand the value of their own input.
 Through challenging their own thinking and existing perceptions, ākonga learn to mitigate problems and apply their learnings to future experiences.
-In Materials and Processing Technology ākonga will do this by understanding and evaluating how materials are formed, manipulated, transformed, and combined according to their properties and characteristics.
+In Materials and Processing Technology, ākonga will do this by understanding and evaluating how materials are manipulated, transformed, combined, and formed according to their properties.
 This is an essential aspect to creating outcomes that demonstrate auahatanga.

-Materials and Processing Technology gives ākonga opportunities to learn and master the use of traditional and contemporary materials and techniques.
-Exploring and reflecting on the practice of others – especially traditional Māori and Pacific techniques – will empower ākonga to strengthen and expand their own practice.
-During this process ākonga will gain and apply new skills and develop the confidence to make informed decisions.
-Reflecting on and analysing their own and others' outcomes will strengthen their ability and courage to innovate and explore.
+Materials and Processing Technology gives ākonga opportunities to learn and use traditional and contemporary materials and techniques.
+Exploring and reflecting on the practice of others — especially traditional Māori and Pacific techniques — will empower ākonga to strengthen and expand their own practice.
+During this process, ākonga will gain and apply new skills and develop the confidence to make informed decisions.
+Reflecting on and analysing their own and others’ outcomes will enhance their ability to innovate and explore.

-This is the journey that the ākonga embark on.
+This is the journey that ākonga embark on.
 Where they develop rangatiratanga and understand the value of their own input.
 Through challenging their own thinking and existing perceptions, ākonga learn to mitigate problems and apply their learnings to future experiences.
-In Materials and Processing Technology ākonga will do this by understanding and evaluating how materials are formed, manipulated, transformed, and combined according to their properties and characteristics.
+In Materials and Processing Technology, ākonga will do this by understanding and evaluating how materials are manipulated, transformed, combined, and formed according to their properties.
 This is an essential aspect to creating outcomes that demonstrate auahatanga.

-Materials and Processing Technology gives ākonga opportunities to learn and master the use of traditional and contemporary materials and techniques.
-Exploring and reflecting on the practice of others – especially traditional Māori and Pacific techniques – will empower ākonga to strengthen and expand their own practice.
-During this process ākonga will gain and apply new skills and develop the confidence to make informed decisions.
-Reflecting on and analysing their own and others' outcomes will strengthen their ability and courage to innovate and explore.
+Materials and Processing Technology gives ākonga opportunities to learn and use traditional and contemporary materials and techniques.
+Exploring and reflecting on the practice of others — especially traditional Māori and Pacific techniques — will empower ākonga to strengthen and expand their own practice.
+During this process, ākonga will gain and apply new skills and develop the confidence to make informed decisions.
+Reflecting on and analysing their own and others’ outcomes will enhance their ability to innovate and explore.

 Big Idea Body: